 Further information (available only in German)

+The German National Library has been collecting selected websites since 2012.
+It does so using an automatic process (web harvesting).
 No websites of any kind, e.g. static or dynamic HTML pages, weblogs or forums, are currently being collected.
 In order to fulfil the collection mandate in this field, the German National Library is currently working on a project to establish the basic organisational and technical principles for automatically harvesting websites, so-called web harvesting.
 We are also seeking to collaborate with external partners in this field.
 In the field of blogs, for instance, we are working with Populis GmbH.
 A description of the partnership can be found at blog.de.

 - Crossing Borders - The Future of Access